 9. Ever have your electricity go out?
 Need a flashlight in a theater or dark field at an event?
 Use your phone’s flashlight app.
 I keep my cell phone with me all the time, the screen light itself can give a decent light or can be set as a strobe light for help.

 10. Is there something to be read or being said in a language you don’t understand?
-You can use the translation app and photograph the words, or speak the words into the microphone and it will interpret for you.
+You can use the translation app.
+Copy and paste or photograph the words, or speak the words into the microphone and it will interpret for you.

 11. Is something not working right and you don’t want to pay someone to fix it?
 Look up “How to…” on YouTube.
-I have fixed my disposal at least once with it and several other things as well.
+I have fixed my disposal, the toilet, and learned how to do various fix it jobs around my home.

 12. Then we all know about weather apps complete with warnings for dangerous weather, calendars for scheduled trips to the doctor or lunch with a friend to help us remember when to do what with whom.

 If you have some cool uses, please share them here.
-I love being amazed!!
+I am so thankful for my cell phone.